lowleveldesign/debug-recipes/network/network-tracing.md

 # Start the capturing session (-c) for all the components (--comp)
 pktmon start -c --comp all

-# Start the logging session (--capture) for all NICs only (-comp)
+# Start the capture session (-c) for all NICs only (--comp), logging the entire packets (--pkt-size 0), overwriting the older packets when the output file reaches 512MB (-m circular -s 512)
-pktmon start --capture --comp nics
+pktmon start -c --comp nics --pkt-size 0 -m circular -s 512 -f c:\network-trace.etl

 # Stop the tracing session
 pktmon stop